 This is a great trail for someone who wants to experience a longer ride for the first time.
 The downhill sections are very fun and doable, and the climbs are reasonable.
+The trails a clearly marked, making it nearly impossible to get lost or turned around.
 It is mostly singletrack and loose gravel in sections, much like Buffalo Creek.
-Some highlights of the trail are Marmot Passage Trail
+Some highlights of the trail are Bear Paw Trail

 The southern section of the park (Staunton Ranch Trail